 IFRS 15, "Revenue from Contracts with Customers" (IFRS 15), was issued by the IASB in May 2014 and will supersede current revenue recognition guidance, which is currently found across several standards and interpretations including IAS 11, Construction Contracts and IAS 18, Revenue.
 IFRS 15 provides a framework for determining the nature, amount, timing and uncertainty of revenue and cash flows arising from a contract with a customer.
 The standard is effective for annual periods beginning on or after January 1, 2018, with early adoption permitted.
-The Company is in the process of assessing the impact of this standard on its consolidated financial statements.
+The Company has completed the process of assessing the impact of this standard on its consolidated financial statements and has determined that as of January 1, 2018, device revenue and the associated cost of goods sold will be recognized rateably over the life of the subscription contract.
+The Company expects that the impact on its financial statements will not be material.